Landvetter IS

 Landvetter IS is a Swedish football club located in Landvetter, in Västra Götaland County.

 Background

-Landvetter IS currently plays in Division 2 Göteborg B which is the sixth fifth of Swedish football.
-They play their home matches at the Landevi IP in Landvetter.
+Landvetter IS currently (2026) plays in Division 2 Västra Götaland which is the fifth tier of Swedish football.
+Since 2012, they play their home matches at the Landvetter IP in Landvetter.
+Previously, they played at Landevi IP.

 The club is affiliated to Göteborgs Fotbollförbund.
-Landvetter IS have competed in the Svenska Cupen on 13 occasions and have played 26 matches in the competition.
-They played in the 2007 Svenska Cupen and lost 0–4 at home to Stenungsunds IF in the first round.
+As of 2011, Landvetter IS had competed in the Svenska Cupen on 13 occasions and had played 26 matches in the competition.
+They played IFK Göteborg in the 2017–18 Svenska Cupen and lost 0–5 at home in the second round in front of 4,220 attendants, a club record.